wp-plugins/ik-facebook/readme.txt

 It's all good!
 This just means there is no feed data - this could be due to bad settings, including a bad Page ID, App ID, or Secret Key, or it could be due to some other error such as not having cUrl installed.
 Check the plugin instructions for help (or send us a message if you think it's an error.)

+= I've set an image width on the options page, but it isn't working! =

+No worries!
+Did you include any non-integer characters?
+Be sure the width is just something like "250" (ignore the quotes) - you don't need to include "px".

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.2 =
+* Feature: Adds option to set width of images displayed in feed.
+Will use high-res images if this option is enabled, otherwise outputs thumbnails.
+* Feature: Adds ability to output the Dark or Light color scheme for the Like Button, both in the Feed, Widget and the standalone Like Button.

 = 1.1.2 =
 * Only load custom style sheet if one exists.